-The Town will reduce the exposure of life and property to hurricanes through the planning and implementation of pre-disaster hazard mitigation measures.
-Pre-disaster planning for post-disaster redevelopment shall direct population concentrations away from the undeveloped identified high-risk areas during post-disaster redevelopment.
+The Town will reduce the exposure of life and property to hurricanes through the planning and implementation of predisaster hazard mitigation measures.
+Pre-disaster planning for post-disaster redevelopment shall direct population concentrations away from the undeveloped identified highrisk areas during post-disaster redevelopment.

-Policy CM-8A: The Town shall develop a Town Emergency Response Plan and update it every two years to provide comprehensive pre-disaster planning for pre- and post-disaster activities, development and redevelopment consistent with the County's Comprehensive Emergency Management Plan.
+Policy CM-8A: The Town shall develop a Town Emergency Response Plan, available on Town's website and update it every two years to provide comprehensive pre-disaster planning for pre- and post-disaster activities, development and redevelopment consistent with the County's Comprehensive Emergency Management Plan.